Online Payments are charged a 2.39% convenience fee for credit cards. This fee is based on the total amount due.

-The Levy County Tax Collector is pleased to announce that West Florida Business Systems will be conducting our online Tax Certificate auction this year.
-The sale will take place on May 31st of each year.
+The Levy County Tax Collector will again have West Florida Business Systems conducting our online Tax Certificate auction.
+The sale will normally take place on May 31st of each year.
 A detailed Calendar of Events is on the site detailing all critical dates and times.

-Previously registered bidders will have all their information carry over to the new system but will be required to submit new passwords as well as an electronic W-9.
+Previously registered bidders will have all their information carry over and can log into the system using the prior years password.
+An electronic W9 is required to be submitted annually.
 New bidders will be able to register online and submit an electronic W-9.

 A full test system will also be available to familiarize yourself with the new system.
 (Note: any bids made, edits or changes or password updates made in the TEST system DO NOT carry over to the LIVE Tax Sale site.)

 A number of changes will be implemented this year in the interest of conducting a more efficient sale with less upkeep on the part of Tax Collector staff both during and after the sale.
-Key changes for the 2017 Tax Sale are outlined below:
+Key changes for the current Tax Sale are outlined below:

 - NO deposits required.
 In the interest of conducting a more efficient sale with simplified after sale balancing and avoiding time consuming refund processing post sale we will not require deposits.

-- A Single Simultaneous Bidder Policy will be enacted.
-Like entities can only use 1 bidding entity for submitting bids.
+- All Bidders are required to submit a Participating Bidder Agreement following Registration or Login.
+See Terms of Sale for information on this form.
 A full description of this Policy will be available in the terms and conditions of the sale when the website is open for viewing.

-The LIVE 2016 Levy County Tax Collector Tax Sale Auction is now closed, reports can be accessed via the following link.
+The LIVE Levy County Tax Collector Tax Sale Auction may be accessed via the following link.
 Current information on the current or upcoming tax sale may be found there.

 Link to Live Tax Sale Site

-The TEST 2016 Levy County Tax Collector Tax Sale Auction is now closed.
+The TEST Levy County Tax Collector Tax Sale Auction may be accessed via the following link.

 Link to Test Tax Sale Site